ehale5757-spec/consumer-complaint-sql-analysis/README.md

 - Complaint volume is concentrated in a small number of states, suggesting regional disparities in consumer issues.
 - A small number of companies account for a large share of complaints, indicating recurring service concerns.
 - Certain financial products generate significantly more complaints, highlighting areas of consumer risk.
 - Trends over time show changes in complaint volume, possibly reflecting shifts in consumer awareness or market conditions.
+-
+## Results
+The analysis revealed that complaint activity is highly concentrated among a small number of states and companies.
+Certain financial products consistently generate higher complaint volumes.
+This indicates areas of elevated consumer risk.
+These findings highlight the importance of data-driven approaches in identifying patterns relevant to consumer protection and regulatory oversight.